staticdeploy/staticdeploy/website/docs/guides-deploying-static-apps.md

 deployments - in combination with a CDN, a tool whose purpose is to optimize and secure serving static files.

-Using a CDN with StaticDeploy is fairly simple: we just need to set our **staticdeploy** service installation as the _origin_ from which the CDN gets the content, point the DNS of our app to the CDN, and configure the CDN to pass-through the `Host` header of requests
+Using a CDN with StaticDeploy is fairly simple: you just need to set your **staticdeploy** service installation as the _origin_ from which the CDN gets the content, point the DNS of your app to the CDN, and configure the CDN to pass-through the `Host` header of requests
 ([headers other than `Host` are also supported](/docs/guides-deploying-staticdeploy-with-docker#routing-configurations)).